-- How was Ancient Greece organised? - Was democracy in Ancient Greece like modern British democracy? - What was daily life like in Ancient Greece? - What was daily life like in Ancient Greece? - How did the achievements of Alexander the Great change Greek life?

-• Can we thank the Ancient Greeks for anything in our lives today?
+- How can we find out about the civilisation in Ancient Greece? - What was daily life like in Ancient Greece? - Was democracy in Ancient Greece like modern British democracy? - How did the achievements of Alexander the Great change Greek life? - Can we thank the Ancient Greeks for anything in our lives today?